 - an account the debtor or his spouse use under a fictitious business name

 A California bank levy only applies to funds in the deposit accounts at the time the sheriff serves the writ.
-At one time, according to California attorney Carl Sterrett's website, the sheriff had to serve the writ on the exact branch holding the account.
-But as of 2013, the law changed so that banks with at least 10 branches must designate a central location for service.
+At one time, according to California attorney Carl Starrett's website, the sheriff had to serve the writ on the exact branch holding the account.
+However, in 2013, the law changed so that banks with at least 10 branches must designate a central location for service.
 Once the creditor serves the writ at this central location, he can levy accounts located at any of the branches.

 The Freeze Goes In

 As soon as the bank receives the writ, it must freeze the debtor's account.
 From that moment, the debtor won't be able use the ATM to withdraw money.
 If she writes checks on the account, the bank won't honor them.
 This shouldn't come as a surprise because the sheriff must notify her the accounts are frozen.
 The account owner has 10 days to challenge the levy.
 During that time, he has the right to prove the account is exempt from garnishment.
 The bank cannot release any funds to the creditor during this 10-day period.

 Claiming an Exemption

 The debtor may be able to keep her money by filing a writ of exemption with the court.
 California law exempts certain types of deposits from a bank levy:

 - Most money from welfare is immune to garnishment.

 - Wages are usually 75 percent exempt, so if an account holds $2,400 in wages, the creditor can levy only $600.